 - Olive oil as the principal source of dietary fat used for baking and cooking

 - Nuts, beans, legumes and seeds, eaten for a good source of protein, healthy fat and fiber

 - Herbs and spices used to season dishes instead of salt

 - Fish and shellfish consumed for protein and lean cuts of meats, eaten in small portions

 - Red wine consumed in moderation, if appropriate

-Looking to get started?
-Try some heart healthy recipes this weekend.
+Are you looking to get started on a heart healthy eating plan?
+Try some heart-healthy recipes this weekend.
 Here are a few to get you started.

 Edamame Pasta Salad

 - 4 ounces dried multigrain pasta, such as penne

 - 1-16 ounce bag frozen shelled edamame (soybeans)